ashwanijha04/citytaxis-blog-page/blogs/why-bokaro-should-be-on-your-travel-list.md

 #### **Bokaro Ispat Pustakalaya**
 - **Literary Haven**: A well-stocked library managed by the Bokaro Steel Plant, housing over 40,000 books—a must-visit for bibliophiles.

+For a smooth travel experience to these locations, check out **[CityTaxis Bokaro Services](https://citytaxis.in/bokaro-taxi-service)**.

 ---